 • Collision– This component of coverage pays out for damages to your own vehicle that are the result of an accident, if it is your fault or otherwise.

 • Comprehensive– This type of coverage compensates for any covered damages to your vehicle that result from anything other than an accident.
 Examples include the financial consequences of damage or loss from severe weather, theft, vandalism, etc.

-• Medical Payments – This covers you for injuries and even to help your survivors to pay for expenses for funerals should the worst befall you and more.
+• Medical Payments – This covers your injuries, and can even to help your survivors to pay for funeral expenses.

-The big plus in carrying good auto insurance is the help it provides you in covering the costs if you are involved in some kind of accident or other event or peril that affects you.
-You simply make your premium payments consistently and on time and, in return, you can enjoy the peace of mind in knowing that you and your family are financially protected.
+Accidents happen.
+The big plus in carrying good auto insurance is the help it provides in covering repairs and medical costs which could otherwise financially devastate you.
+You simply make your premium payments consistently and on time and, in return, you can enjoy the peace of mind of knowing that you and your family are well protected.